Data and confidentiality

 Recent case law states that employer’s obligation to carry out a search on receipt of a Subject Access Request is limited to what is ‘reasonable and proportionate’.

 You also have the right to ask for information to be corrected or deleted from your personnel file if it is inaccurate.
-Your employer then has 21 days to remove the information.
-If they do not, you could apply for a court order to force them to correct or delete the information.

 I was turned down for a job